elimkwan/elimkwan.github.io/source/_posts/barclaysWeb.md

 <p>This summer, I joined Barclays as technology summer intern.
 It was a challenging, yet rewarding experience.</p>
 <br>
 <h1 style="color:#7ecaf6;" class="fas fa-briefcase"> Planning Poker </h1>
 JIRA and different planning tools has gained increasing popularity and are particularly useful for managing big and complicated projects.
-Therefore, our team is developing a <a href="https://www.mountaingoatsoftware.com/agile/planning-poker" target="_blank" rel="noopener"> Planning Poker tool.</a>  It is an agile estimating and planning technique that help teams to estimate their product backlogs.
+Therefore, we, as a group of interns, are developing an agile estimating tool from scatch for internal clients.

 <p>Stacks used: </p>
 <li>Angular for front end</li>